 Only Mine Netflix Explained

-I must admit, the “Only Mine” movie boasts an array of crime movie tropes ingrained within its narrative, which might lead some to deem it as somewhat lacking in originality.
-From cliché police characters to predictable alibis, one could even create a game out of spotting common plot devices typically employed in made-for-TV films like this.
+I must admit, the “Only Mine” movie boasts an array of crime movie tropes ingrained within its narrative.
+This might lead some to deem it as somewhat lacking in originality.
+The film features cliché police characters.
+It also has predictable alibis.
+One could even create a game out of spotting common plot devices typically employed in made-for-TV films like this.
 Nevertheless, I found myself oddly engrossed, unable to look away from the screen.

 It begins in a rushed manner but gets straight to the interesting part instead of dragging out the story.
 The main plot of Only Mine unfolds when David starts displaying very stalker-ish behaviors.
-Julie is seemingly a random victim, and before everything falls apart, the two are happily dating before David becomes increasingly dangerous.
+Julie is seemingly a random victim.
+Before everything falls apart, the two are happily dating.
+David becomes increasingly dangerous.

 The Real Julie Dillon, Based on True Story

 The real-life information used to propel Only Mine is very liberal in its truthfulness.
-Of all the information I could find about the original person that Julie Dillon is based on, Laura Kucera, the two were not boyfriend and girlfriend.
-The guy David is based on is Brian and he was sentenced to 55 years for attempted kidnapping and, the use of a firearm to commit a felony.
+I could find information about the original person that Julie Dillon is based on.
+Her name is Laura Kucera.
+The two were not boyfriend and girlfriend.
+The guy David is based on is Brian.
+He was sentenced to 55 years for attempted kidnapping.
+He was also sentenced for using a firearm to commit a felony.
 The judge told him he was a bully and a coward for shooting a 20-year-old 3 times.
 His last words reflected her as he did so in the film;

 “If I can’t have you nobody else will”